-We cannot wait to celebrate Mickey Mouse’s 90th anniversary through art at “Mickey: The True Original Exhibition” in New York City next month!
-Today we learned even more details about the artists who will be involved and the lineup is epic!
+We cannot wait to celebrate Mickey Mouse’s 90th anniversary through art at “Mickey: The True Original Exhibition” in New York City, which will be running from November 8 to February 10!
+In case you missed it, read up on all the details about the artists who will be involved in the exhibition—the lineup is epic!

-We already know that there are three pop-up locations across the country displaying some of the art ahead of the exhibition opening.
-Artist Amanda Ross-Ho is presenting her oversized classic Mickey ringer t-shirt art at a location in Chicago.
-Kenny Scharf is also displaying his Mickey Mouse wristwatch-inspired, neon-infused “Cosmic Cavern” in San Francisco.
-Finally, revealed last night in Los Angeles was Shinique Smith’s large bale sculpture composed of classic Mickey plush and textile, called “Bale Variant No. 0026, Ode to Mickey Mouse, My First Love.”
+Ahead of the exhibition opening, there were three pop-up locations across the country displaying some of the art.
+Artist Amanda Ross-Ho presented her oversized classic Mickey ringer t-shirt art at a location in Chicago.
+Kenny Scharf displayed his Mickey Mouse wristwatch-inspired, neon-infused “Cosmic Cavern” in San Francisco.
+Finally, Shinique Smith’s large bale sculpture composed of classic Mickey plush and textile, called “Bale Variant No. 0026, Ode to Mickey Mouse, My First Love” was revealed in Los Angeles.
 Here’s a picture of Shinique with her art:

-All of the art at pop-up locations around the country will be coming to the exhibition in New York City, which premieres on November 8.
-The exhibition is a 16,000 square-foot immersive experience and we cannot wait to check it out!
+All of the art at pop-up locations around the country are now at the exhibition in New York City, which premieres tomorrow, November 8.
+The exhibition is a 16,000 square-foot immersive experience, and we cannot wait to check it out!
 Designer and creative director Darren Romanelli curated the artistic team involved, and we are awestruck.
 In addition to Amanda Ross-Ho, Kenny Scharf, and Shinique Smith, here’s the full list of artists and a description of their art:

 Aguiñiga’s art will be a wall weaving created from plush ears, blankets, and textiles.
 It sounds beautiful and comforting all at the same time.